· 4 min read

 • Country: Turkey, the variety-in-one-roll reading of the grilled wrap

-The decision a karışık ızgara dürüm makes is geometry before it is flavor.
-Karışık means mixed, and the wrap gathers several meats at once, slices off the döner cone, a köfte finger, cubes off a şiş skewer, a piece of chicken if the grill is running one, into a single sheet of flatbread that has to close over all of it.
+A karışık ızgara dürüm solves a packing problem before it solves a flavor one.
+Karışık means mixed, and the wrap gathers several meats off the same fire at once: shavings cut from the döner cone, a köfte finger, cubes pulled from a şiş skewer, a piece of chicken if the grill is running one, all of it bound into a single sheet of flatbread that has to close over the lot.
 A one-meat roll lays a tidy stripe and folds shut without argument.
-The mixed roll asks the sheet to do something harder: bind four uneven things into one even cylinder a hand can hold without the seam splitting open.
+The mixed roll asks the sheet to bind four uneven things into one even cylinder a hand can hold without the seam splitting.

-So the meats are not piled, they are laid thin.
-The shavings are spread in a long flat ribbon, not heaped.
-The köfte is split or pressed down rather than left round.
-The skewer cubes are scattered along the line so no fist of meat bulges in one spot.
+So the meats go in thin rather than piled.
+The shavings spread in a long flat ribbon, the köfte is split or pressed down rather than left round, the skewer cubes are scattered along the line so no fist of meat bulges in one spot.
 Pile it instead and the lavaş bows out, the roll goes egg-shaped, the seam parts at the fat end.
 Lay it flat and the whole length packs to an even cylinder.
-The mixed wrap lives entirely on that flattening.
+That flattening is what the mixed wrap runs on, and it marks the gap between the roll and a plate of the same meats, where nothing has to fold.

 The folding is its own short craft.
-The sheet of lavaş is held over the heat until it goes from papery and stiff to soft and willing, because a cold one tears the instant it is bent and a too-dry one cracks down the spine.
+The sheet of lavaş is held over the heat until it goes from papery and stiff to soft and pliable, because a cold one tears the instant it is bent and a too-dry one cracks down the spine.
 One short end is tucked over the filling first to dam it, then the long sides are drawn in under tension, the cook rolling forward and tightening with the heel of the hand so the cylinder stays taut rather than loose.
-The closed roll is often laid seam-down on the iron for a moment so the flatbread tacks to itself and warms straight through.
+The closed roll often goes seam-down on the iron briefly, letting the bread seal against itself and warm through.
 A loose roll sags and weeps its juices out the bottom on the first tip toward the mouth; a roll bound too tight squeezes the cheaper meat out the ends before you reach the middle.

 The roll and the grill

-The wrap is anonymous by nature, no single hand behind it; it is the meeting of two much older things.
-The flatbread is the ancient half.
-The thin sheet predates the grilled fillings by centuries, a portable dough the Turkic peoples of Central Asia baked on a domed iron saç and rolled around whatever they were carrying.
-In 2016 UNESCO inscribed the flatbread-making culture of lavaş, katyrma, jupka, and yufka as intangible heritage shared across Turkey, Azerbaijan, Iran, Kazakhstan, and Kyrgyzstan, a formal marker of how far back and how wide the rolling habit runs.
+The wrap has no single hand behind it; it is the meeting of two much older things, one ancient and one merely old.
+The flatbread is the ancient half, a portable dough the Turkic peoples of Central Asia baked on a domed iron saç and rolled around whatever they were carrying.
+In 2016 UNESCO added the flatbread culture behind lavaş, katyrma, jupka, and yufka (a tradition shared across Türkiye, Azerbaijan, Iran, Kazakhstan, and Kyrgyzstan) onto its Representative List of intangible heritage.
+The name of the roll fixes the act rather than the contents: dürüm comes from dürmek, to roll up, so the word is neither the meat nor the bread but the thing done to them.

 Read next